axibase/atsd/rule-engine/notifications/web-driver.md

 * Open Rules > Web Notifications page.
 Create and test one of TYPE-specific web notifications such as [Telegram](telegram.md) or [Slack](slack.md).
 Verify that screenshot was successfully received in the chat client.

-* Review Web Driver settings on **Settings > System Information** page, no error should be displayed.
+* Review Web Driver settings on **Settings > System Information** page.
+Verify that no error is displayed.

     ![](./images/webdriver-settings_1.png)